workbooks/client_lib/csharp/README.markdown

 ## Requirements

-This binding uses .Net framework 4.0 and JSON extensions.
-It should work on .Net framework 4.0 or later; it has been tested using Mono compiler 2.10.8.1 on Ubuntu 12.04.
+This binding uses .Net framework and JSON extensions.
+It should work on .Net framework 4.0 or later; it has been tested using Mono on Ubuntu 12.04 and later versions of Mono including that on Ubuntu 24.04.

 ## License